scraly/easy-go/concepts/07-array.md

 # 07-Array

-Arrays are fixed-size groups of variables of the same type.
+Arrays are fixed sized list of data of the same type.
+You can't change the number of elements of an array (append/add an element, delete an element).

 ## Declare an array of 6 integers